 Some course descriptions list recommended prerequisite courses or general knowledge expectations.
 You do not have to prove that you have met these, but you are responsible for ensuring you are adequately prepared for your course.

 In some courses, instructors give assignments during the first class to confirm that you have met specific prerequisites and that your English proficiency is sufficient.
 Based on the results or on your general performance, you may be dropped during the course change period and required to move into courses that are more appropriate for your level.

-If you have questions about prerequisites other than English proficiency or required placement tests, contact the instructor after registration begins.
+If you have questions about prerequisites other than required placement tests, contact the instructor after registration begins.
 Contact information is generally listed on syllabi (linked in course descriptions) or in the Harvard directory.